-In compliance with Texas Education Code, Section 61.0777, the UTHSC-Houston Registrar's office provides current School of Health Professions Tuition and Student Fee schedule at the Office of the Registrar Tuition site.
-Additional information regarding reasonable cost of living expenses for the period of enrollment is available on the UTHSC-H Registar's site and will be periodically updated.
+In compliance with Texas Education Code, Section 61.0777, the UTHSC-Houston Registrar's office provides current School of Health Professions Tuition and Student Fee schedule at the Office of the Registrar Tuition page.
+Additional information regarding reasonable cost of living expenses for the period of enrollment is available on the UTHSC-H Registar's Cost of Attendance page and will be periodically updated.
 Note that SHP students are not under any obligation to purchase a text-books from a university-affiliated bookstore.
 The same textbook may also be available from an independent retailer, including an on-line retailer.

 A student who fails to make full payment of tuition and fees, including any late fees assessed, to the University when the payments are due is subject to one or more of the following actions at the University's option:

 - Bar against readmission to the institution.

 - Withholding of grades, degree and official transcript.

 - All penalties and actions authorized by law.

 Students are responsible for fulfilling all financial obligations to MD Anderson Cancer Center.
 Students who do not meet their financial responsibilities are subject to withdrawal from school, the withholding of grades, degrees,and official transcripts.
 Defaulting students are barred against readmission to the institution, and will be subject to all penalties and actions authorized by law.

 Tuition for Texas residents is governed by the Texas Education Code.
 Tuition fees are subject to change by legislative or regental action and become effective when enacted.
 Fee increases are determined by the institution and not mandated by the legislature.
 For more detailed information about fees and application time tables, contact the UT Health Science Center - Houston Office of the Registrar.